The Vest-a Common Conundrum Piece.

 A vest looks really cool and unexpected over a dress and adds that finishing touch.

-Wear it belted at your true waist for a cinched in look over your favorite pants.
-Check out our 10 favorite under $100 belts here.
+Wear it belted at your true waist for a cinched-in look over your favorite pants.
+Check out my 10 favorite under $100 belts here.

 A cap sleeve t-shirt (totally different than a short sleeve) and a printed pair of pants breath spring life into a solid vest you’ve worn all winter.
 You can easily make your favorite vest a 4 season favorite.